Awkward Question I

 - 1. I will proceed from the principle that mistakes do not help anyone and calmly draw attention to them and point out how these mistakes could be corrected.

 - 2. I will proceed from the task set by the lecturer and present my criticism in such a way that my question already contains a possible correct answer.
-For example, I will ask if the presenter considered the possibility of describing a certain concept in a certain way.

-- 4. I understand that most fellow students have not delved into the task, but I will not point out their mistakes because that is the teacher’s job.
+- 3. I understand that most fellow students have not delved into the task, but I will not point out their mistakes because that is the teacher’s job.
 I will commend all the presenters for some of the details they have taken close note of.

 - 5. Since my questions could put the presenters in embarrassing situations where they may not be able to answer my questions, I will only ask a few questions from the more confident students.